Support Worker (Sense College)

 - To deliver services which meet or exceed organisational expectations and standards.

-- You don’t need to have previous experience in this field– we’re happy to work with you to help you become an excellent support worker.
+- You don’t need to have previous experience in this field, nor do you need qualifications – we’re happy to work with you to help you become an excellent support worker.

 - Knowledge of multi sensory impairments / learning difficullties is beneficial.